Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/migration-from-boosted.md

 ## CSS and Sass variables

 - <span class="badge text-bg-success">New</span> `$enable-bootstrap-compatibility` option set to `false` by default.
 This option allows you to compile the Sass files with a Bootstrap compatibility mode.
-  - For instance, without the Bootstrap compatibility mode, you won't have the opacity Bootstrap utilities using numbers.
-You will only have the semantic OUDS Web utilities words instead.
+  - For instance, without the Bootstrap compatibility mode, you won't have the opacity Bootstrap utilities such as `opacity-0`, `opacity-1`, `opacity-50`, etc. You will only have the semantic OUDS Web utilities such as `opacity-transparent`, `opacity-weaker`, `opacity-weak`, etc.

 - <span class="badge text-bg-success">New</span> OUDS Web fully implements the design tokens.
 If you were using the Sass compilation, you must import the new Sass files before the variables.